malcolmosh/malcolmosh/Readme.md

-🎺💾
+🎺 💾 🎺 💾 🎺 💾 🎺 💾

 Bonjour!
 I’m a graduate student completing his master’s of science degree in business intelligence and data science at HEC Montréal.
 I’ve helped bring multiple projects to life in the Québec creative and cultural world for the past few years.
 Up to August 2021, I was program manager at Zu Montreal, a creative hub for entertainment and technology.
-Music was my first love - I have a bachelor’s in music from the University of Montreal (2014), and a master’s in arts management from HEC Montreal (2016).
+Music was my first (academic) love - I have a bachelor’s in music from the University of Montreal (2014), and a master’s in arts management from HEC Montreal (2016).

 Salut !
 Je complète actuellement ma maîtrise en intelligence d’affaires/science des données à HEC Montréal.
 Je compte traduire ce